 Custom pet portraits come in dozens of artistic styles, from soft watercolors and clean minimalist line art to dramatic Renaissance costumes and bold pop art.
 Each style carries a different mood, complements different home decor, and says something different about your pet's personality.
-This guide walks through every major pet portrait art style, explains what makes each one work, suggests which decor and room types each style pairs with, and shows you how to preview them all with your own pet using PawFav before committing to a print.
+This 2026 guide walks through 15 major pet portrait art styles with visual examples, suggests which decor and room types each style pairs with, includes pricing across PawFav and Etsy, and shows you how to preview every style with your own pet before committing to a print.

 Choosing a pet portrait style is like choosing the outfit your pet will "wear" on your wall for years to come.
 It should reflect who they are, complement where it hangs, and make you smile every time you walk past.